Kotti/kotti_user_manual/docs/_build/html/_sources/adding_content/documents.txt

 to worry so much about the rules of making good URLs, because Kotti takes care it.

-The following table shows what the URLs are for titles of documents added to a website section for recipes:
+The following table shows what the URLs for titles of documents added to a website section for recipes:

 ========================= ====================================================